Mukesh Shukla

-Mukesh Shukla, commonly referred to as Shumuk, is a businessman, entrepreneur, and politician in Uganda.
+Mukesh Shukla, commonly referred to as Shumuk (born 1962), is a businessman, entrepreneur, and politician in Uganda.
 He was reported in 2012 to be one of the wealthiest individuals in Uganda.

 Early life

 Mukesh Shukla was born in 1962 in Arua, Arua District, West Nile sub-region in Uganda's Northern Region, approximately 480 km northwest of Kampala, the country's capital city.
 His father was a revenue officer with the Uganda Revenue Authority from 1959 until 1986.
 The family has been in the business of aluminum saucepans since 1939.

 Businesses and investments

 Shukla's businesses are organized under the Shumuk Group.
 The individual companies include the following: